spatel03/covid202/README.md

 4  | Me  | Mid-week or earlier |  Post a "coding practice" video with "starter code".
 5  | You  | Before the weekend | Follow along with the "coding practice" video.
 You should add to your notes and questions during this exercise.
 6  | You  | After watching both videos | Complete the "self-study questions" for this week.
 This will include the opportunity to post questions that came up at any point during the week.

-### Links to weekly details

-- Week 10 (Starting Mar 23): Getting (Re-)Started and Working with Data API
-- Week 11 (Starting Mar 30): Databases and Storing (a little bit of) data with `PickleDB`
-- Week 12 (Starting Apr 06): Preparing Data and CRUD Operations
-- Week 13 (Starting Apr 13): Beyond ETL and Creating Charts with `matplotlib`
-- Week 14 (Starting Apr 20): Project and Problems: Bringing it All Together
-- Week 15 (Starting Apr 27): Project Summaries
-- Beyond Week 15: Wrap Up and Final Project.

 ### Questions You Might Already Have